 In your bid for work you promise the world, but end up delivering an undeveloped, cold, crater filled moon.

-Over promising and under delivering are all too common.
+Over promising and under delivering is all too common.
 Is that because we are too optimistic with our plans?
 Because we don’t involve the team?
 Or perhaps because we build in clauses that state any changes outside of the original scope will incur additional fees?
-(Scrum: Delivering twice the work in half the time – Jeff Sutherland)

-1. Blank canvas: Start with where you are, where you want to be and map it out.
+- Blank canvas: Start with where you are and where you want to be, and map it out.

-2. Be honest, open and transparent: Don’t wait to tell your customer, boss or stakeholders.
-Speak up, challenge the status quo and present the value that you can bring sooner.
+- Be honest, open, and transparent: Don’t wait to tell your customer, boss, or stakeholders.
+Speak up, challenge the status quo, and present the value that you can bring sooner.

 Do all of this before you initially respond to a project bid and, if you’re already knee deep in the project, follow these steps before your next stakeholder meeting.
 Stop “finger in the air” estimates and quick responses.
 It will bring more value to your customers, users and clients to say:

 “I want to be able to give you a good estimate on timelines and budgets, please let me go back to my team who are willing and able to support me on this.
 This way we can be as open and transparent with you in delivering this project.”